Colombia Tierra Querida

 "Colombia Tierra Querida" (translation "Colombia dear land") is a song written by Lucho Bermúdez in the Colombian cumbia genre.
 It is also the name of the 1970 album by Bermúdez, released on CBS Records, that introduced the song.

 The song was popularized in 1970 with a version of the song recorded by Bermúdez and his orchestra with vocals by Matilde Diaz.
-Since its release, the song has been covered by many artists and is one of the most widely recognizes songs of Colombian folk music.
+Since its release, the song has been covered by many artists and is one of the most widely recognized pieces of Colombian folk music.
 It has been described as a "second national anthem" by multiple Colombian media.

 The song has been listed as one of the greatest Colombian songs of all time by multiple media outlets: